nadjazaric/curriculum-hometask/README.md

 ### Hands on Javascript

 - To comment users have to click on the comment icon which will reveal the comment section.
 Create a function that will display the section class="addComment"
 - Users can like a post.
 The post already has 15 likes.
 By clicking on the heart icon, the user increases the number of likes by 1.
-User can like a post as many time he/she wants.
+Users can like a post as many time they want.

 ### Add comments
-To add a comment user should enter his/her name and the content in the form fields, and click the Add comment button.
+To add a comment users should enter their name and the content in the form fields, and click the Add comment button.

 - Extend the def home() function and write code to request users' input (name and comment content) from a form.
 - Each comment is saved as an item in the Python list.